fiveladdercon/launchpad/docs/_engines/json.pl.md

 application.

-Note that despite being a hierarchical format, region type information is lost in the conversion.
+Note that despite being a hierarchical format, region type information is lost in the conversion of instances.

 Usage
 -----

 ```
-spacecraft ... json.pl [OUTPUT]
+spacecraft ... json.pl [-space NUMBER] [OUTPUT]
 ```

-Outputs the model to the supplied **OUTPUT** file or **{TYPE}.json** otherwise.
+Outputs the model to the supplied **OUTPUT** file or **STDOUT** otherwise.

+-s NUMBER, --space NUMBER
+  : Specifying a **NUMBER** greater than 0 will pretty print the JSON similar
+    to the **space** argument to the JSON.stringfy function.

 Example
 -------

-Output a packed logical model in JSON format:
+Output a packed logical model in pretty printed JSON format:

 ```
-$ spacecraft ... logical.pl pack.pl json.pl
+$ spacecraft ... logical.pl pack.pl json.pl -space 4
 ```

 See [logical.pl](/engines/logical/) and [pack.pl](/engines/pack/).